NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 row after row) and translation (3 doubles) transform from the reference sensor to the sensor with given name, while ``depth_to_image_transform`` is the transform from the depth to image coordinate systems of a given depth+image sensor.
-These can be set to the identity transform (example below) if not known or not applicable.
+These must be set to the identity transform (example below) if not known or not applicable.
 The value ``ref_to_sensor_timestamp_offset``, measured in seconds, is what should be added to the reference camera clock to get the time in